ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

     1970,1,131963200
     .....

 Here we have a YEAR variable (representing census year) and an OWNERSHP variable which has three possible values for the person's home ownership status: 0 = N/A, 1 = owned, and 2 = rented.
-Here in `tabulate_pq`'s CSV output we can see that for example that in 1960, 112 million people lived in a home they owned.
+Here in `tabulate_pq`'s CSV output we can see that for example that in 1960, 112 million people lived in a home owned by themselves or a relative.

-This is a useful utility in it's own right, but remember that we were doing this so that we could get back to CSV input for our `q` CSV querying program.
+This is a useful utility in it's own right, but remember that we were doing this so that we could get back to CSV input for our `q` CSV querying program, as well as reduce overall volume of data fed into "Q".

 ## q Revisited